 The loud music came to an abrupt stop, and then I heard Aidan curse.
 Loudly.
 There was a long pause, followed by some odd scuffling noises and yet another string of creative curse words.

 I arched an eyebrow.
 What was that kid doing in there?

-“What do you want?”
+“What do you want?” he snapped.